In last weeks blog we took an in depth look at why losing the last ten pounds of body fat becomes more and more difficult.

 Over production of stress hormones causes greater water retention, and will also lead to hormonal dysfunction making healthy fat loss more difficult in the long run.

 6. Eat as much as you can while still losing fat

-If you eat too little too soon it makes sticking to your nutrition plan very difficult, and leaves far less room for adjustments when a plateau or stall happens, and it will happen its just part of the game.
+If you eat too little too soon it makes sticking to your nutrition plan very difficult, and leaves far less room for adjustments when a plateau or stall happens, and those stalls and plateaus will happen its just part of fat loss thats expected.